zocker-160/ifm/doc/language.rst

 In many cases, you are allowed to refer to a tag name anywhere, even earlier in the file that you defined it (as long as the tag is defined *somewhere*!).
-Exceptions are the room_ :keyword:`from ID` clause and tags in commands that modify existing objects---these tags must be defined before being used.
+Exceptions are the room_ :samp:`from ID` clause and tags in commands that modify existing objects---these tags must be defined before being used.

 Special names
 =============